 Strachan earned his bachelor's degree in business administration/finance from Grove City College.

 William L. Walsh, Jr., Esq.

-At Venable LLP, Mr. Walsh concentrates on representing federal sector companies on issues including dispute resolution and bid protests before the US Government Accountability Office, Federal Board of Contract Appeals, and executive agencies on contract administration matters, contract claims, contract terminations, teaming agreements, contractor qualification issues, organizational conflict of interest concerns, and small business matters.
+At Hirschler Fleischer, William Walsh concentrates on representing federal sector companies on issues including dispute resolution and bid protests before the US Government Accountability Office, Federal Board of Contract Appeals, and executive agencies on contract administration matters, contract claims, contract terminations, teaming agreements, contractor qualification issues, organizational conflict of interest concerns, and small business matters.

 Teresa A. Weipert

-As Senior Vice President at Sutherland Global Services, Ms. Weipert leads the company's government outsourcing and analytics practice.
-She is responsible for meeting expectations of the company's government clients by providing them with an integrated business process outsourcing solution utilizing technology-enabled services to merge strategic back and front-office business functions.
+As senior vice president at Sutherland Global Services, Teresa Weipert led the company's government outsourcing and analytics practice.
+She was responsible for meeting expectations of the company's government clients by providing them with an integrated business process outsourcing solution utilizing technology-enabled services to merge strategic back and front-office business functions.

-Ms. Weipert earned her MS in Information Systems from George Washington University.
+Weipert earned her MS in information systems from George Washington University.

 Raymond L. Winn, III, '82 '85 '86 '90

-Mr. Winn holds an MBA with a concentration in Information Systems and a Masters Graduate Certificate in Information Resource Management from George Mason University, as well as Bachelor degrees in finance, accounting, and decision science.
-He has been an Adjunct Professor of System Thinking and Business Simulation for George Mason University's MBA program.
+Winn holds an MBA with a concentration in information systems and a Masters Graduate Certificate in Information Resource Management from George Mason University, as well as bachelor's degree in finance, accounting, and decision science.
+He has been an adjunct professor of System Thinking and Business Simulation for George Mason University's MBA program.
 He is a Certified Public Accountant in the Commonwealth of Virginia and a Certified Cost Analyst.